 Have you noticed a significant reduction in the waste you’ve produced?

-How has this transition help shape your idea of what it means to live with zero waste?
+How has this transition help shaped your idea of what it means to live with zero waste?

 It’s all about balance and rejecting the ‘throwaway’ mindset.
-It’s creating a closed cycle instead of a linear system where, after disposal, things just end up in the landfill.
+It’s creating a circular cycle (think the chasing arrows symbol) instead of a linear system where, after disposal, things just end up in the landfill.
 It’s taking the next step after the disposal process and bringing it back into the cycle (e.g. recycling, composting, repurposing).
 Living with zero waste is also not about perfection and creating absolutely zero trash.
 For many of us, that’s unattainable.
 As long as you’re trying your best and constantly learning and looking for ways to reduce your waste, that’s already making a big impact.
-Living with low waste doesn’t mean giving up things you love; it’s looking for better alternatives.
+Living with zero waste doesn’t mean giving up things you love; it’s looking for better alternatives.